Michael Duffy (footballer): Return to Derry City

 On 29 September 2021, Derry City announced that Duffy would be returning to his hometown club after signing a 4 year contract on a pre-contract agreement set to begin after the end of the 2021 season.
 Duffy made his second debut for the club on 14 March 2022, coming off the bench in a 2–0 win at home to Drogheda United but unfortunately had to be substituted off after fracturing his tibia.
 He did not return until 5 August when he came off the bench to play 13 minutes against his former club Dundalk.
 He helped Derry City to win the FAI Cup in his first season back at the club.

 In the 2023 season, his second season back at the club, he scored the tie winning goal in the 2nd qualifying round of the 2023-24 UEFA Europa Conference League against KuPS to take Derry City to the 3rd qualifying round of any European cup for only the second time in the club's history.

 He was named League of Ireland Player of the Month for the 4th time in his career, for the month of June 2025.
 On 29 September 2025, he signed a new contract with the club until the end of 2028.
+On 22 November 2025, he was named PFAI Players' Player of the Year for 2025, his second time being voted by his fellow professionals as the winner of the award.